Suicide and Self-harm monitoring data

-Suicide & self-harm monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
+Suicide and Self-harm Monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
 Here, you can examine the data through interactive visualisations and read information on the demographics, trends, methods and risk factors of suicide and self-harm in Australia.

-This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information see About the National Suicide and Self-harm Monitoring Project).
+This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information see About the Suicide and Self-harm Monitoring System).

 Monitoring of suicide and intentional self-harm—how many people harm themselves, when, where and how—can provide a better understanding of the nature of suicide and self-harm in Australia and help determine who may be at increased risk.
-Reporting of these data can raise community awareness of suicide and self-harm, further research, improve responses and support services for those that need them, and inform the design and targeting of suicide prevention activities.
+Reporting of this data can raise community awareness of suicide and self-harm, further research, improve responses and support services for those that need them, and inform the design and targeting of suicide prevention activities.